Previous dayJanuary 18, 2026Next day

 78.3 km---✓ ReviewedUSGS →

-This magnitude 2.3 event was detected 45 km E of Akutan, Alaska on January 18, 2026, with origin time 18:48 UTC.
-The hypocenter lay at 78.3 km, placing this in the intermediate depth category.
+Reports of a magnitude 2.3 earthquake 45 km E of Akutan, Alaska came in on January 18, 2026 at 18:48 UTC.
+At a depth of 78.3 km, the event was intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at 54.083°N, -165.078°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 54.083°, -165.078°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-18